 Learn how to identify and tap maple trees, collect sap, and make syrup over a wood-fired evaporator.
 Taste-test different syrups at the end.

 On Mar.
-1, check out Great Swamp's Maple Sugar Festival, and enjoy maple sugar snow cones, taste tests, crafts, games, tree tapping demos, and more.
+14th, check out Great Swamp's Maple Sugar Festival, and enjoy maple sugar snow cones, taste tests, crafts, games, tree tapping demos, and more.
 Admission is $4 per person, rain or shine.